Swieckowski/laravelAssignment/README.md

 Unfortunately, I ran into unexpected deployment issues and a Mixed Content bug that ate up the majority of this last day working on the project.
 This was a hard lesson in deployment not being a last minute venture.
 New issues can pop up in deployment, and I suffered for that mistake in that what I thought was going to be a day spent learning how to test in Laravel and writing those tests was spent on debugging.

-Though I realize that I will most likely still be penalized for the lack of tests as of right now, I will write some tests tomorrow for the sake of my own learning experience.

 Thank you for the opportunity.